Serra QB dominates Sanger in Regional bowl win; now what about Shidan?

 “He was the difference, obviously,” Shidan said of the 5-foot-11, 180-pounder, who carried 23 times for 163 yards and four TDs and completed 14 of 21 passes for 291 yards and two scores.
 “He made some big plays, especially when we had him pinned.
 And that hasn’t happened to us all season.”

 Nunn has been offered scholarships by Army, San Jose State and Sacramento State but says he’s waiting for more while remaining uncommitted.
-When asked if he’s had a better game, he said: “I don’t know, I don’t focus on stat But everytime I touch the ball I have to score, I’ve got to light up the scoreboard; that’s my mentality.
-Everything I do is for people in the stands and my family; I’m grateful.
+When asked if he’s had a better game, he said: “I don’t know, I don’t focus on stats but every time I touch the ball I have to score, I’ve got to light up the scoreboard; that’s my mentality.
+Everything I do is for people in the stands and my family; I’m grateful.”

 Serra (10-4), which plays in the powerful, all-private, eight-school West Catholic League, will oppose Sierra Canyon-Chatsworth (14-0) for the state Division 2-A title next Saturday at Sacramento State’s Hornet Stadium at noon.